lukasnascky/python_ulbra/README.md

 ---

-## 2nd Semester
+## Laboratory of Programming

-This folder contains the activities developed during the **Laboratory of Programming** course, taught by [Professor Robson F. Gomes](https://buscatextual.cnpq.br/buscatextual/visualizacv.do).
+This folder contains the activities developed during the **Laboratory of Programming** course, taught by Professor [Robson F. Gomes](https://buscatextual.cnpq.br/buscatextual/visualizacv.do).

 ### Topics Covered